bbucior/drposter/README.md

 ### 3rd party

-  - R logo<sup>4</sup>: dual-licensed as CC-BY-SA 4.0 or GPL-2 by The R
-    Foundation (2016)
-  - Fonts under their respective licenses
   - Package inspired by reveal.js presentation framework<sup>1</sup> and
     its R package<sup>2</sup>
+  - Fonts under their respective licenses
   - Logo: thanks to Openclipart for the CC0 [graduation cap image](https://openclipart.org/detail/244447/minimliast-graduation-hat), [hexSticker](https://github.com/GuangchuangYu/hexSticker) for
     sticker generation, and
     [bcbioSmallRna](https://github.com/lpantano/bcbioSmallRna/blob/master/inst/sticker/sticker.R)
     for a helpful sticker example
+  - See [CitationStyles.org](https://citationstyles.org/) and the CSL
+    project<sup>4</sup> for more info about citation options (CC BY SA 3.0)

 ### This package